buenos-nachos/time-sync/README.md

 const unsubscribe4 = sync.subscribe({
 	// If a new subscription is added that has an interval less than or equal to
 	// the elapsed time since the last update, all subscribers will be notified
 	// immediately.
-Afterwards, a new update round will start with the fastest
+Afterwards, a new subscription cycle will start with the
-	// interval among all subscribers
+	// fastest interval among all subscribers
 	targetRefreshIntervalMs: refreshRates.oneSecond,

 	// If the same function (by reference) is added by multiple subscribers,